Home » Business Email Etiquette Articles » Business Email is All About the Details (and Trust)

 This includes website contact forms.
 Imagine the positive impression you will make (and what a pleasant surprise it will be for the site owner) by not just hacking out form fields but completing the description and inquiry boxes in a professional conversational manner where possible?

 I regularly discuss these issues because I see firsthand how folks email me — directly and through my website forms.
-If they checked out my about page, they would know that I am a seasoned online consultant who has talked about these topics for over two decades.
+If they checked out my about page, they would know I am a seasoned online consultant who has talked about these topics for over two decades.

 Outperform Your Competition